pbyrne/bucket.patrickbyrne.net/README.md

 Misc
 ----

+### Generating thumbnails

+To optimize build times, particularly since the images don't change much over time, generate the thumbnails ahead of time instead of when building.
+Where and how these are stored is a distinct concern from generating the markup (at time of writing, they're stored in a WebDAV instance I have handy) so this operates against a local sync which isn't checked into the repo at `tmp/files/` with structure like so:

+- tmp/files/bucket.json: The JSON metadata about all the files it knows about.
+- tmp/files/original/: All the originals in a flat list.
+- tmp/files/thumbs/: Thumbnails will be stored here as `{width}/{original_filename}`.

+Run `bin/generate-thumbnails` to loop over the originals and generate thumbnails for each (using gifsicle for GIFs and ImageMagick for the rest).
+Run `bin/update-json` to add its data to the JSON used to build the site.
+Pushing those files to permanent storage is left as an exercise for the reader.

 ### One-time import

 The assets were historically stored in Airtable, capturing the datestamp and relying on the Airtable-provided thumbnails as a convenience.
 Now, they're stored in a WebDAV volume with thumbnails I generate myself and additional image metadata stored in JSON.
 Data was seeded from the version of the site built from the Airtable data, like so: